Andy4495/skat-scoresheet/README.md

     - Successful Kontra (declarer loses)
     - Any Rekontra (i.e. declarer says Re to opponent's Kontra)
     - The contract results in a Schneider (but only if current hand is not a Bock hand)
+    - Two full non-Ramsch rounds of hands (starting with Player 1) without creating a Bock round
   - A maximum of one Bock round can be created per hand
     - For example, a 120 raw hand score with a Schneider only creates 1 Bock round